gillsignals/amygill.net/content/about-me/index.md

 - I worked as science lab coordinator and sponsored two science clubs at Stevenson High School in Lincolnshire, IL.
 I stayed involved in research as a weekend lab technician studying the evolution and development of limbs with Neil Shubin at University of Chicago.
 - At Dana-Farber Cancer Institute, I helped generate custom genetic mouse models of chronic lymphocytic leukemia combining CRISPR with hematopoietic stem cell transplants into immunodeficient mice.
 - As my chronic neurological disorder progressed, I learned programming and genomic data science from online courses so that I could transition to bioinformatics and stay involved in biomedical science.
-- I am currently the lead content developer for the Data Science and Genomics Data Analysis online course series from HarvardX.
+- I spent a year as lead content developer for the Data Science and Genomics Data Analysis online course series from HarvardX.
+- I am now a PhD student in Biomedical Engineering at Johns Hopkins University, where I am part of the [Feilim Mac Gabhann lab](https://macglab.icm.jhu.edu/).
+I am beginning research on computational modeling of cancer cell signaling.
-- I live in Cambridge, MA with my husband Stephen Rosen and our three cats: Geddy, Neil and Alex.
+- I live in Baltimore, MD with my husband Stephen Rosen and our two cats, Neil and Alex.
+We miss our third "RushCat" Geddy, who we lost to cancer in 2020.

 ## Personal interests